 - Locations: Amsterdam, Netherlands; Rotterdam, Netherlands; Veenhuizen, Netherlands

 - Budget Sheets: Summer

-This program is designed to introduce students to concepts of crime and punishment in the Netherlands and to provide an opportunity for direct exposure to a system very different from our own.
-The students will observe Dutch ideology and practice in the design, rationale, and implementation of criminal and social justice.
-The Dutch society has a long-standing tradition of tolerance, diversity, and consensus-based politics.
-This translates into a specific approach toward crime and justice issues that is known around the world.
+This program is designed to examine social problems and criminal justice in the Netherlands, and to compare and contrast the Dutch approach to the American approach in dealing with these issues.
+For example, while the United States is struggling with an opioid crisis, the Netherlands enacted social programs years ago that have essentially eradicated heroin use.
+Students will engage in direct experiences with the Dutch system of tolerance and social welfare, while also seeing some of the problems that the country faces.
+Students will observe Dutch ideology and practice in the design, rationale, and implementation of criminal and social justice.
 Examples of this approach can be seen in various fields, such as the legalization of prostitution, the legalization of soft drugs, the medical instead of criminal justice approach toward hard drugs, and the way in which issues like juvenile crime, euthanasia, and same-sex marriage are dealt with.

 Regardless of the timing or reason for the withdrawal, the student will be responsible for paying the Education Abroad Administrative Fees.
 For faculty-led freestanding programs, there is a specific withdrawal penalty schedule.

 Education Abroad makes every attempt at keeping the program and administrative costs to a minimum.
 However, when you commit to participating in a program, Education Abroad begins to make financial commitments on your behalf.
 In case of withdrawal, the following fees will be charged to your Bursar account